denten-books/plain-text/main.md

 sense that insects do," Terry Eagleton writes in his introduction to literary theory.
 "Value judgments by which it is constituted are historically variable," he concludes, having "a close relation to social ideologies."
-For Eagleton, values are more than simple assertion of private taste, instead they refer to assumptions "by which certain social group exercise and maintain control over others [@eagleton1983, 15-47].
+For Eagleton, values are more than simple assertion of private taste.
+Instead, they refer to assumptions "by which certain social group exercise and maintain control over others [@eagleton1983, 15-47].
 Who controls what?
 My interpretation of Marxist materialism is considerably more literal than Eagleton's.
 I am interested here in physical mechanisms of control, not only in their more ephemeral ideological justifications.

-In trying to understand the incongruity of NEA's dour prognosis with broad theoretical models and demographic trends that describe the proliferation of text, I am confronted with two possible explanations.
-The writers of the report hint at the first themselves: to treat the ebbing of literary reading (in a particular mode) as cause and symptom for the general decline of the arts (and perhaps of civilization itself).
+In trying to reconcile the NEA's dour prognoses with broad theoretical models and demographic trends that reflect a prolifiration of textual material, I am confronted with two possible explanations.
+The writers of the report hint at the first themselves: to treat the ebb of literary reading (in a particular mode) as cause and symptom for the general decline of the arts (and perhaps of civilization itself).
 I find that reading unacceptable, (1) because it is depressing and (2) because it smacks of historical exceptionalism.
-I strongly suspect that humanity's potential for innovation and creativity has remained relatively stable through history.
+I strongly suspect that humanity's potential for innovation and creativity has remained relatively stable throughout history.
 The material conditions for creative expression may change (as in the times of political oppression, pestilence, or war), where the spirit endures.

 The second, much more palatable (and likely) explanation would question the very definitions of literary reading.
 Consider the possibility of online or